540 / Triangle Expressway

 On July 29, 2009 the Turnpike Authority completed a finance package exceeding $1 billion, allowing for the award of construction contracts to complete 540/Triangle Expressway.
 More than five years of Alliance and partner efforts have come to fruition as the largest highway project in State history was awarded to extend the 540/Raleigh Outer Loop to the south and to extend the Durham Freeway south to meet 540.
-The Regional Transportation Alliance looks forward to the opening of 16 new miles of turnpike freeway during the next few years in southern Durham and western Wake counties.
+The entire 16 new miles of turnpike freeway opened in stages in 2011 and 2012.

-The Triangle Expressway -- which will consist of the new Triangle Parkway turnpike within Research Triangle Park and also extend 540 from Cary at NC 55 to the Holly Springs/Apex area at the NC 55 bypass as a new turnpike freeway (map) -- will be an essential part of our future transportation backbone.
-The Triangle Expressway turnpike will provide travelers with a mobility option that they may not have otherwise seen for decades, if ever, and will help preserve our area's economic vitality and quality of life.
-The award of the 540/Tri-Ex construction projects is truly a milestone for our region.
+The Triangle Expressway -- which consists of the 147/Triangle Parkway turnpike within Research Triangle Park and the 540/Western Wake Freeway from Cary at NC 55 to the Holly Springs/Apex area at the NC 55 bypass (map) -- is already an essential part of our future transportation backbone.
+The Triangle Expressway turnpike provides travelers with a mobility option that they may not have otherwise seen for decades, if ever, and will help preserve our area's economic vitality and quality of life.

 We applaud the efforts of the Turnpike Authority, NCDOT, our area MPOs, local elected officials, our member chambers of commerce, state legislators, the Research Triangle Foundation of North Carolina, the Federal Highway Administration and all of the partners that worked to make a "faster 540" a reality.
 The Alliance and our member chambers of commerce have worked to accelerate the completion of this corridor for several years.
 Our efforts began in spring 2004 with the passing of a series of resolutions to accelerate the Triangle Parkway as a new turnpike in Research Triangle Park.